4 Ways to Evaluate your Machine Learning Model: Cross-Validation Techniques (with Python code)

 Q1.
 What is cross-validation and its types?

-A. Cross-validation is a technique used in machine learning and statistical modeling to assess the performance of a model and to prevent overfitting.
+A. Cross-validation serves as a technique in machine learning and statistical modeling to assess model performance and prevent overfitting.
 It involves dividing the dataset into multiple subsets, using some for training the model and the rest for testing, multiple times to obtain reliable performance metrics.

 Types of Cross-validation: